 Cyprus's VAT rate: 19%

-Cyprus applies a standard VAT rate of 19%, placing it alongside Romania and below the median of EU member states.
-For UK sellers, this means on-delivery import VAT charges are lower than markets like Estonia (22%), Italy (22%), or Greece (24%).
+Cyprus applies a standard VAT rate of 19%, placing it alongside Germany and below the median of EU member states.
+For UK sellers, this means on-delivery import VAT charges are lower than markets like Italy (22%), Estonia (24%), or Greece (24%).
 On a typical order of £140 including shipping, the VAT component at 19% is £27 — manageable and broadly in line with customer expectations for international purchases.

 VAT is applied to the total customs value — product price plus shipping — when the parcel clears Cyprus customs.
-IOSS-registered sellers collect VAT at checkout, eliminating the on-delivery charge for orders below the €150 threshold.
+IOSS-registered sellers collect VAT at checkout instead, eliminating the on-delivery charge for consignments up to €150 in intrinsic value.

 Import duty on UK goods